zimejin07/igaming-leaderboard/README.md

 ## Future Enhancements

 - Add motion and UI polish using animation libraries like Framer Motion or GSAP
-- Expand test coverage with additional API and integration tests
 - Optimize performance with query caching and pagination